adaga06/nano-DyMEAN/README.md

 ## Provided Files
 Only the modified files are provided in this repository.
 These can replace their counterparts in the original dyMEAN framework.

-## Additional Resources
-A comprehensive Jupyter Notebook is included, offering insights into CDR (Complementarity-Determining Regions) design.
-The notebook covers:

-1. **Complex Classes**: Introduction to the structures of interest.
-2. **Graph Features**: Discussion on graph-based features derived from the structures.
-3. **Dataloading**: Procedures for loading and preprocessing data.
-4. **Example Datapoint**: A walkthrough of an example datapoint, which in our context is an Antigen-antibody complex.
-Note: The provided antibody may or may not include a light chain.
-5. **Machine Learning Modules**: Overview of the neural network architectures and algorithms used.
-6. **Utility Functions**: Auxiliary functions that support the main framework.
-7. **Trainer Class**: The class responsible for orchestrating the training process.

 ## Results Overview of Antibody without considering Light chain using their checkpoint.